Action research. Informed teaching. Creative practice. New knowledge.

 Example: a student in my DTC 338 Special Topics: Internet Radio and DTC 478 Usability and Interface Design classes, developed an interactive, online interface through which users could interact with locally produced music on an international scale.
 I mentored this and arranged meetings with local web development and venture capital companies regarding the interface design of his project and getting it to market.
 He was able to shift his thinking about his project from a "thing" to something that someone would actually use.

 90% of CMDC graduates, with a B.A. in Digital Technology and Culture, find gainful employment in Vancouver, and Clark County, Washington, and Portland, Oregon.
-Graduates buy homes and cars.
-They contribute to the economic development of our region.
+Graduates contribute to the economic and community development of our region.
 Other graduates elect to pursue graduate studies.
 Georgetown University, Carnegie Mellon University, Simon Fraser University, University of California, Portland State University, and University of Washington have accepted program graduates, often with full scholarships.
 These results are, according to hooks, transformational, empowering students by their engagement in the process of their education and life.

 Additionally, students often work on projects with community connections, engaged in hands-on learning by doing.
 As a result, students become engaged community members, program advocates, put learned knowledge and skills into practice via civic engagement, often directed toward social justice and diversity.
 Learn more about student course projects here.